 9. Giant Geyser – Upper Geyser Basin

 Giant Geyser doesn’t erupt very often, but when it does, it’s an impressive sight.
-Eruptions can last up to 30 minutes, and the water can reach temperatures of over 200 degrees Fahrenheit (93 degrees Celsius).
+Eruptions can last up to 30 minutes, and the water can reach over 200 degrees Fahrenheit (93 degrees Celsius).

 If you’re lucky enough to see Giant Geyser erupt, you’ll definitely be impressed by its size and power!